duydao/Text-Pastry/README.md

 _Text Pastry_ will generate a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier) for each selection we have made:

-	\uuid
+	uuid

 This command will generate a _random UUID_ by using pythons [uuid.uuid4() method](http://docs.python.org/2/library/uuid.html#uuid.uuid4):

 	dbf8326e-5243-406e-abd9-bd0425d3e842

-We can use the following command to generate a _random UUID_ in UPPERCASE:
+We can this command to generate a _random UUID_ in UPPERCASE:

-	\UUID
+	UUID

 ### Regular Expression as separators ###